Commensal Transient Searches with MeerKAT in Gamma-Ray Burst and Supernova Fields: Introduction

 Gamma-ray burst (GRB) afterglows are transients that, at radio wavelengths, evolve on timescales of days up to years for the brightest events. \cite{2021MNRAS.503.1847L} searched for radio afterglows in RACS observations, finding a radio afterglow candidate for GRB 171205A.
-Tidal disruption events (TDEs) are another class of transient that is visible in radio and evolves on timescales of days to years. \cite{2024arXiv240608371D} found 12 TDE candidates in the VAST Pilot Survey.
-In VLASS, \citet{2023ApJ...948..119D} discovered a rare radio transient that would have been very difficult to find in targeted observations.
-In all the aforementioned cases, these transients would historically be observed in targeted observations.
+Tidal disruption events (TDEs) are another class of transient that is visible in radio and evolves on timescales of days to years.
+In the Caltech-NRAO Stripe 82 Survey (CNSS), \cite{2020ApJ...903..116A} found a TDE.
+This was a very early finding that showed the promise of finding TDEs in large radio surveys. \cite{2024arXiv240608371D} found 12 TDE candidates in the VAST Pilot Survey. \cite{2024ApJ...974..241A} found a number of TDEs in the RACS survey, constraining detection rates, emission timescales, and the fraction of radio bright TDEs. \cite{2025ApJ...982..163S} present a sample of TDEs detected and selected from VLASS radio observations.
+Two of these events that are particularly interesting are discussed in \cite{2023arXiv231003795S}.
+In VLASS, \citet{2023ApJ...948..119D} discovered a rare radio transient that would have been very difficult to find in targeted observations. \cite{2015ApJ...806..224M} discusses the predicted transient rates for GRBs, TDEs, as well as SNe and potential magnetar emission in these surveys, and as these surveys continue will be an interesting point of reference.
+All the aforementioned transients would historically be observed in targeted observations.
 However, since new radio surveys re-observe the same field multiple times over long timescales and have excellent sky coverage, they are enabling for searches for populations of rare, bright transients that would normally require a large number of individual pointings that would result in many non-detections.